Principality of Belyov

 Principality of Belyov was one of the Upper Oka Principalities from the 1430s to 1562.
-Town Belyov was centre of the principality.
+The town of Belyov was the centre of the principality.

 History

 In the 1420s, Belyovsky and Vorotynsky udels arose from Novosilsky-Odoyevsky principality.
-Since 1427, Princes of Belyov were underlings of Lithuania.
+After 1427, the princes of Belyov were underlings of Lithuania.

-After 1432, Belyovsky udel became principality of Belyov.
+After 1432, the Belyovsky udel became the principality of Belyov.
 In 1437, a fighting happened near Belyov.
-Later the principality was underling of Moscow, but in the middle of the 15th yearhundred it came back to Lithuania.
-In 1492, Principality of Belyov became a land of Moscow forever.
+Later, the principality was under the rule of Moscow, but in the middle of the 15th century it came back under Lithuanian rule.
+In 1492, the Principality of Belyov became a part of Moscow forever.
 The last prince of Belyov was Dmytro Ivanovych Vyshnevetsky, who lost his right to the principality in 1562.